grodansparadis/vscp-logo/README.md

 Libre office is used to edit the odg file.

 The logo is free to use for any VSCP project.
+License is Creative Commons Attribution.

 Copyright (C) 2000-2017 Åke Hedman, Grodans Paradis AB